 In policy terms, one "demanding" aspect of activation has therefore involved limiting social benefits by either reducing their generosity or making eligibility more difficult.
-Receiving social benefits "increasingly depends on job search activities, acceptance of available job offers or participation in active labour market policy schemes."
-In this respect, "the core element of activation is the removal of options for labour market exit and unconditional benefit receipt by members of the working-age population."
-A second aspect, what Eichhorst and Konle-Seidl call the "enabling" side of activation, attempts to develop or strengthen active labor market policies like job search assistance, subsidized employment, training programs, and "making work pay" initiatives designed to facilitate entry into the labor market by topping up low-pay jobs.
-17
+Receiving social benefits "increasingly depends on job search activities, acceptance of available job offers or participation in active labour market policy schemes."15 In this respect, "the core element of activation is the removal of options for labour market exit and unconditional benefit receipt by members of the working-age population."16 A second aspect, what Eichhorst and Konle-Seidl call the "enabling" side of activation, attempts to develop or strengthen active labor market policies like job search assistance, subsidized employment, training programs and "making work pay" initiatives designed to facilitate entry into the labor market by topping up low-pay jobs.17

 For this article's argument, the demanding side of workfare is crucial.
-I argue that activation and conditionality have represented a move towards the recommodification of the welfare state.
-Recommodification is, in this context, the opposite of Esping-Andersen's celebrated concept.
-For Esping-Andersen, the nature of the welfare state was fundamentally defined by the levels of decommodification it accomplished.
-Decommodification meant the emancipation of the individual from market dependence by promoting the provision of social services as a matter of right.
-It is clear then that activation, by reducing social benefits and pushing people into work, represents recommodification.
-Far from emancipating, its explicit objectives are to make the individual more dependent on the market and the provision of benefits dependent on deservingness, not rights.
+I argue that activation and conditionality has represented a move towards the recommodification of the welfare state.
+Recommodification is in this context the opposite of Esping-Andersen's celebrated concept.
+For Esping-Andersen the nature of the welfare state was fundamentally defined by the levels of decommodification it accomplished.
+Decommodification meant the emancipation of the individual from market dependence by promoting the provision of social services as a matter of right.18 It is clear then that activation, by reducing social benefits and pushing people into work represents recommodification.
+Far from emancipating, its explicit objectives are to make the individual more dependent on the market and the provision of benefits dependent on deservingness (not connected to rights).
 It is also clear that this dimension of activation harks back to some of the defining characteristics of the liberal model.
-Already in his 1995 study, King describes the British and American approach to work-welfare as epitomized historically by "the priorities of excluding the undeserving from public assistance, distinguishing them from worthy recipients, and imposing work-requirements on beneficiaries."
-19

-The increasing importance of workfare is a phenomenon common to all industrialized democracies.
-There are several reasons for this.
-Economic changes (like the shift from manufacturing to services or the emergence of insider-outsider differences) and demographic ones (new social risks emerging from the ageing of the population, the decline of traditional family structures, and declining birthrates) present new challenges for the welfare state while globalization and (for some countries) European integration limit the degrees of freedom enjoyed by governments.
-Until the 1980s, many OECD countries had relied on policies to reduce labor supply to combat unemployment.
+Already in his 1995 study, King describes the British and American approach to work-welfare as epitomized historically by "the priorities of excluding the undeserving from public assistance, distinguishing them from worthy recipients, and imposing work-requirements on beneficiaries."19 family structures, and declining birthrates)21 present new challenges for the welfare state while globalization and (for some countries) European integration limit the degrees of freedom enjoyed by governments.22 Until the 1980s, many OECD countries had relied on policies to reduce labor supply to combat unemployment.
 These included early retirement initiatives and the use of incapacity and sickness benefits as substitutes for other social benefits.
-Early retirement schemes have been particularly popular in continental Europe.
-However, in the era of permanent fiscal austerity, solutions relying on the promotion of labor market exit became much more difficult.
-Cost containment emerged as a top priority in all industrialized democracies, even if national strategies to address this goal have been quite diverse.
+Early retirement schemes have been particularly popular in continental Europe.23 But, in the era of permanent fiscal austerity, solutions relying on the promotion of labor market exit became much more difficult.
+Cost containment emerged as a top priority in all industrialized democracies, even if national strategies to address this goal have been quite diverse.24